 However, if you would like to adjust the spices or turn down the heat a little, then I recommend making a from-scratch version using chickpea flour.

 Shiro wat is traditionally served with injera flatbread.
 It is a soup that is thick enough that you can scoop it up with the injera.

-If you haven’t tried making injera, I highly recommend it.
+If you haven’t tried making injera, then I highly recommend it.
 It is a flatbread/pancake made with a naturally soured batter.
-My recipe for a 100% teff gluten-free injera is super simple and delicious.
+Here’s my recipe for a 100% teff gluten-free injera.
+It is super simple and delicious.

 While you’re at it, here are a few other dishes that are delicious with injera: